SSWConsulting/SSW.Rules.Content/rules/sql-server-memory-pressure/rule.md

 This isolates a few of the SQL processes that aren't part of the SQL Server engine.
 Look for high memory usage for OLE DB providers (MSOLEDBSQL), SQL Native Client (SQLNCLI*) and so on.
 This may indicate using some non core features and you should evaluate whether these are necessary.
+Non core features are things like running .Net CLR code, translating queries to things like OLE DB and other things that aren't strictly database operations.

 ## Identify SQL engine related usage
+Try running the following query.
+It categorises the various memory allocations SQL Server has made.

 ```sql
 SELECT pages_kb, type, name, virtual_memory_committed_kb, awe_allocated_kb